gravitational/teleport/rfd/0083-license-expiration-warnings.md

 ```

 On startup and every 1 hour afterwards the auth server will check the license and generate a license warning if applicable, or clear license warning alerts if they are no longer needed.
+License warning alerts are only generated and cleared in Teleport enterprise and not Teleport cloud or OSS Teleport.

+The warnings are to be be created up to 90 days prior to the license expiring.
 All requests to grab cluster alerts will be made with a timeout of 500ms.

 The cluster alert spec may also need to be modified to add a bool for whether an alert is allowed to be dismissed for the web ui alerts.